uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 #### Testing from the command line with sbt

-The tests should be run in the `govuk-notify-spi` and `event-publisher-spi` directories when using sbt on the command line, depending on which spi is being worked on.
+The tests should be run from the root directories using the subproject name.
+`sbt govUkNotifySpi/test`
+`sbt eventPublisherSpi/test`

 ### Overriding default text